tcjr/daily-photo-client/BUTTON_SETUP.md

 - **button_debounce_delay**: Minimum time between button presses (seconds)
 - **daily_photo_script**: Path to the daily photo script

-### Adding Multiple Buttons
+### Using All 4 Buttons

-You can configure multiple buttons for different actions:
+You can configure all 4 hardware buttons for different actions:

 ```json
 {